ohmyzsh/ohmyzsh/plugins/brew/README.md

 ## Shellenv

 If `brew` is not found in the PATH, this plugin will attempt to find it in common locations, and execute `brew shellenv` to set the environment appropriately.
 This plugin will also export `HOMEBREW_PREFIX="$(brew --prefix)"` if not previously defined for convenience.

+In case you installed `brew` in a non-common location, you can still set `BREW_LOCATION` variable pointing to the `brew` binary before sourcing `oh-my-zsh.sh` and it'll set up the environment.

 ## Aliases